The Joy Of Being A Personal Trainer

 But the thought of going to meet and coach my students every day is the joy and passion I have for being a personal trainer and help someone move forward.

-It’s a job that I love and enjoy especially when you have members who arrive in the studio with their biggest smile like Ilona who pushed and finished all her workouts with a wiggly-boogy dance afterwards, Siobhan who just simply smiles throughout the entire session even when she crawled backward into a bush or Rachel who is always in great mood despite her stressful job.
+It’s a job that I love and enjoy especially when I have members who arrive in the studio with their biggest smile like Ilona who pushed and finished all her workouts with a wiggly-boogy dance afterwards, Siobhan who just simply smiles throughout the entire session even when she crawled backward into a bush or Rachel who is always in great mood despite her stressful job.
 They are the people I enjoy working with and who truly make my day and job so enjoyable.

 Helping and seeing the differences that I make to every single person working with me: making them feel better in themself, the mind and body transformation they get, the education I can provide them to become a healthier person and building back the confidence they lost long ago.